 newsletter containing news, reviews and bibliographies, copies of which are available here.
 Suggestions of material, such as forthcoming conferences, symposia and other events, exhibitions, publications and so on, that would be of interest to members of the Society for inclusion in this Newsletter should be sent to: Matthew Landrus, Leonardo da Vinci Society Newsletter, Wolfson College, Oxford, OX2 6UD, United Kingdom; tel +(44) (0)7530 942043; email: matthew.landrushistory.ox.ac.uk. ^

-The 2014 AGM was on Friday, 9 May at 5:30 pm at the Kenneth Clark Lecture Theatre, Courtauld Institute of Art, Somerset House.
+The 2015 AGM will be on Friday, 8 May at 5:30 pm at the Kenneth Clark Lecture Theatre, Courtauld Institute of Art, Somerset House.

 A PDF poster/announcement of the lecture is here.